Ever wondered what people wore in old Russia? You’re not alone. Many are curious about how clothing reflects status, culture, and daily life.

 Accessories

-Khokhloma, originating from the Volga region, is known for its vibrant colors and intricate floral motifs, often seen on wooden objects like spoons, plates, and jewelry.
+Originating from the Volga region, Khokhloma is a traditional Russian design known for its vibrant colors and intricate floral motifs.
+While it’s most commonly seen on wooden objects like spoons, plates, and trays, Khokhloma also appears in jewelry and other accessories, symbolizing Russian folk art and craftsmanship. - Bashlyk

 See Also Russian New Year Traditions